 Ronda’s house sits along a very steep street and yet there was no “hilltop view” from her yard!

-Her neighbors enjoyed beautiful views of the Valley.
+Her neighbors enjoyed beautiful views of the San Fernando Valley.

 Where was Ronda’s view?

-Based on the orientation of the hedge on the property, I guessed that there was a “big sky” view directly behind it.
+Based on the location of the hedge on the property, I guessed that there was a “big sky” view directly behind it.

-Armed with my lopers, I approached the hedge with the intention of unearthing hidden treasure, but I hesitated.
+Armed with my pruners, I approached the hedge with the anticipation of unearthing hidden treasure, but I hesitated.

 I didn’t want to cut into the foliage because if I disfigured the Privet and found nothing but the site of her neighbors side yard, Ronda would be upset.